 - changes in mobility, specifically in the joints

 - changes in the functioning of your arms and legs

-- do exercises, such as yoga, to strengthen the muscles around the joint
+- Do exercises to strengthen the muscles around the joint.

-- learn what normal range of motion is for each joint in order to avoid hyperextension
+- Learn what normal range of motion is for each joint to avoid hyperextension.